William Keohane talks about founding Trans Limerick Community.

 TLC will continue to host its meetings virtually for the foreseeable future, with hopefully some more group outings and in-person meetings available to members, depending on health and safety guidelines.
 There are growing numbers of trans peer support groups in Ireland — our closest neighbours are Gender Rebels, in Cork, and Trans Kerry.
 We are hoping to collaborate more with other support groups in the future, as well.

 Peer support groups are vital.
 The conversations, at times, are difficult, and often quite emotional.
-In absence of support from other institutions, and with growing hateful rhetoric in the media, peer support groups are perhaps more necessary now than they’ve ever been before.
+In absence of support from other institutions, and with growing harmful rhetoric in the media, peer support groups are perhaps more necessary now than they’ve ever been before.
 They are also places of joy, love, and friendship.

 The difficulties we are facing now — the debates, the lack of healthcare access, the media discourse — I hope these are fleeting things.
 I hope we can survive them.
 But the friendships and the connections I have made through Trans Limerick Community — I know, without a shadow of a doubt, that these will last.